Arnas15555/PlatformerGame/README.md

 Platfomer game made entirely in Java.

-This is the first big Java project I am working on as a passion project.
+This is the first big Java project I am working on as a passion project outside of school.

 Updating with new features once a week and will try to finish the game as it is in a very early stages of development.